-The benefits of multi-channel proactive comms in the rdWRMP24 are shown in Table 7.
+The benefits of multi-channel proactive comms in the WRMP24 are shown in Table 7.

-${\it Table~7~Cumulative~benefits~of~multi-channel~proactive~comms~in~the~rdWRMP24}$
+Table 7 Cumulative benefits of multi-channel proactive comms in the WRMP24

 4.5.2.5 Community campaign

 We know from our dWRMP24 consultation feedback from communities and from our regular interactions with Portsmouth Water customers that they are highly connected to the local environment and want to work with us to manage and protect our internationally important resources.